pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Fire[​](#fire)

 Sends a message to Functions event handlers and Illuminate on a channel.
-Triggers handlers only; not delivered to subscribers and not stored in history.
+Not delivered to subscribers and not stored in history.

 ### Method(s)[​](#methods-1)

-To Fire a message:

 ```
 `1fire({